 one version of R may be specified for use by RStudio Package Manager.

-RVersion field is included it must be valid and must only
+RVersion field is included, then it must be valid, and it must only

 appear once in the configuration file.
 Check the server log